Kibuns/Webshop-ChicnChoc/UX Tests/Dashboard_Tests.md

 - Add MUI Snackbar messages when user adds, updates and deletes products.
 - Change "+" to "Add Product" button, also use a pop up screen after pressing just like the dit pop up, rather change the "Save" button with "Add".
 - Changing image system should be changed, images should be able to be uploaded and hosted on the website.
+- For now there should be an image preview
 - Change the "x" button with a red garbage can icon.
 Also add a "are you sure" pop up when pressing.